 Is HVAC a Hard Career?

-- Work in uncomfortable settings, including tight or messy spaces.
+- Work in uncomfortable settings, such as tight or messy spaces.

-- Work in high or low temperatures since HVAC equipment is generally found outdoors.
+- Work in hot or cold areas since equipment is often outdoors.

 - Work evenings, weekends and overtime throughout peak demand.

 One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-It requires a specific skill set, specialized education and periodic recertification.
+It requires a specific skill set, specialized education and continuous recertification.

 It’s an excellent first career if you prefer to: